 * CerebusSyndrome: The movie pretty much drops the comedy in the last half-hour, which makes sense considering [[spoiler: he costs Darcy her job (and loses her in the process), Nick's daughter gets an unwanted advance at her prom, the file girl is missing and believed to have committed suicide, and he loses his powers.
 Everything works out, though.]]

 * CharacterDevelopment: At first, womanizing macho-man Nick uses his powers selfishly, namely by trying to get in bed with a stubborn but hot coffee girl and phase Darcy out of her job so he can get the position.
-With time, however, he becomes more sensible and understanding of women, using his power to generally be nicer and more helpful.
+Over time, however, his constant exposure to the inner thoughts of women leads him to come to understand them and how his actions are affecting them, and his newfound empathy leads him to be more considerate and helpful toward them.
 In the middle of all that, his power allows him to also notice and progressively help [[Creator/JudyGreer Erin the File Girl]].

 * ChickFlick: Totally.

 * CostumeTestMontage: When Nick and his daughter go shopping to choose her prom dress.